 Looking at the senior and youth population by race can add an additional layer of understanding, as families and seniors of color are even more likely to experience challenges finding affordable housing.
-People of color59 make up 2.4% of seniors and 28.0% of youth under 18 (see Figure 31).
+People of color\ make up 2.4% of seniors and 28.0% of youth under 18 (see Figure 31).

-59 Here, we count all non-white racial groups
+&lt;sup>63 Here, we count all non-white racial groups